nodeshift/ubi-nodejs-extension/README.md

 1. Enable experimental features in pack by running `pack config experimental true`.
 This is needed because extensions are currently experimental.
+1. Build the binaries of the extension by running the `./scripts/build.sh` script.
 1. Create a builder which includes the extension.
 The extension works together with the existing Paketo node.js buildpack so a minimal builder requires both the node.js buildpack and the extention as follows: